Welcome to Hedgehog Class

 If your child is bringing a packed lunch, we ask that you clearly label the outside of their lunch bag and their water bottle.

 These are an important part of school life as they help to bring home books, pictures and letters.
-Children will be provided with their first named school book bag.
-But this gets lost of damaged replacements are to buy from the school office.
-We would like them to have their book bag in school every day.
-Please check it regularly for letters, pictures and information.
+Children will be provided with their first book bag, kindly donated by our PTA.
+If this gets lost of damaged a replacement is available to buy from the school office.
+We ask that all book bags are in school every day.
+Please check it daily for letters, pictures and information.

 We are really keen to know about any anything exciting or any achievements that occur for your child outside of school.
 They can share these with us and the class.
 We can provide a parent prompt sheet for you to add your child’s 'WOW' Moments onto or you can send them with a photograph via DoJo.